-Ankylosing spondylitis (pronounced ank-kih-low-sing spon-dill-eye-tiss), or AS, is a form of arthritis that primarily affects the spine, although other joints can become involved.
+Ankylosing Spondylitis – Ankylosing Spondylitis (AS) is an autoimmune disease in which the immune system mistakenly attacks the spine, although other joints can become involved.
 It causes inflammation of the spinal joints (vertebrae) that can lead to severe, chronic pain and discomfort.

 In more advanced cases this inflammation can lead to ankylosis — new bone formation in the spine — causing sections of the spine to fuse in a fixed, immobile position.